t-mart/wap/README.rst

   The string of the name of your addon as it is found in your addon's CurseForge URL.

-  While not strictly necessary, if this is not provided, *wap* cannot provide a URL for your uploads in its output.
-(This is a limitation of the CurseForge API. *wap* cannot retrieve this name for you.)
+  While not strictly necessary, this helps *wap* provide better output for you in the form of URLs that you can copy-paste into your browser.

-  For example, if your addon's URL is ``https://www.curseforge.com/wow/addons/myaddon``, then you would use the string ``myaddon`` here.
+  For example, if your addon's URL is ``https://www.curseforge.com/wow/addons/dpsbooster``, then you would use the string ``dpsbooster`` here.

 ``dirs``
 ^^^^^^^^